Archive for February, 2010

 Feb 12 2010

 Version 1.3 of my script is ready!
 As before, the password is my first name (no capitals).
-My first name is the most common name for American guys that starts with a ‘b.‘ If you’re still not sure what it is, please feel free to e-mail me at superheronation-at-gmail-dot-com.
+My first name is the most common name for American guys that starts with a ‘b.‘ If you’re still not sure what it is, please feel free to read my bio here.
 I’m sorry to inflict a password on you, particularly one so pathetic, but it’ll reduce the chances that bots will pirate the script before you have a chance to buy it.
 As the French say, that would be le suck.

 Please let me know what you think about the script.
 Right now, it’s at 35 pages.
-For printing reasons, it’s much easier for a publisher to deal with 32 pages than 35, so I need to cut three pages out.
+I need to slash down to 22 (maybe 26) pages.
 If you can think about any scenes that can be shortened or removed, I’d really appreciate that.

 Feb 11 2010